 Atlantic Seaboard and New England States are likely to hold low pH soils because of their derivation from granites, sandstones or shales.
 Also, soils in New York State and northern Pennsylvania tend toward lower pH, as do those of eastern Ohio.

 In other parts of the country soils may be alkaline.
 In southern Pennsylvania there is much natural limestone.
 Beginning in western Ohio and extending through Indiana, Illinois, Wisconsin and into the far west, soils are generally of limestone origin.

-However, it is not safe to infer the acidity or alkalinity of a soil from the fact of its location in any such division of the country.
+However, it is not safe to infer the pH of a soil from the fact of its location in any such division of the country.
 There are many modifying factors.
 Conditions may vary, even on adjoining properties.
-The maintenance program may cause an alkaline soil to become acid.
+The maintenance program may cause an alkaline soil to become low pH.
 Or, an alkaline condition may be maintained because of regular sprinkling with water that is strong in lime, or because of frequent topdressing with soil containing it.
 A soil test is always the safe guide when it comes to lawn care.